joelkuiper/yesparql/README.md

 ```
 See [Jena Model Write formats](https://jena.apache.org/documentation/io/rdf-output.html#jena_model_write_formats) for additional formats that can be passed to `serialize-model`.

-Queries should be called in a `with-open` in order to close the underlying [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/).

-If a result has to be traversed multiple times use the `copy-result-set` after the `->result` function, which generates a rewindable copy of the entire `ResultSet` (as in the example above).
+If a `ResultSet` has to be traversed multiple times use the `copy-result-set` after the `->result` function, which generates a rewindable copy of the entire `ResultSet` (as in the example above).

 See also [`ResultSetFactory/makeRewindable`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/ResultSetFactory.html#makeRewindable-org.apache.jena.rdf.model.Model-).

-**WARNING**: while it is completely possible to not close the result, it will leak resources and is not advisable.

-It's perfectly to fine to keep using the Jena objects (e.g. `->result`), with the Clojure-Java [interop](http://clojure.org/java_interop).

 ## TODO
 - TDB Text API (with Lucene)